How to Pick Perfectly Ripe Watermelons!

 - Here are a few common tips for how to pick a ripe watermelon:

-- HEFT: If you have a stack of similarly sized watermelons, you can lift each and try to look for ones that feel heavier for their size.
+- HEFT: This method is very limited in its usefulness.
+If you have a stack of similarly sized watermelons, you can lift each and try to look for ones that feel heavier for their size.
 Having a scale would be a much more objective way to pick watermelons that are denser and full of juicy goodness.

-- WATERMELON COLOR: The darkness or brightness of a fruit does not help much with determining ripeness.
+- WATERMELON SKIN COLOR / TEXTURE: The darkness or brightness of a fruit does not help much with determining ripeness.
 Different varieties will have different colors.
 And foliage cover can cause a fruit to be lighter in color.
 Watermelons with full sun exposure may be more tanned, but that doesn't mean they are more or less ripe.
 Some people look at the sheen of the skin.
-If it looks less shiny and more dull, then this might be a sign of ripeness.
+A young, immature watermelon often starts out looking glossy.
+As it ripens, it starts to look less shiny and more dull.
+This can be a sign of ripeness.
+Be aware though that this indicator partially depends on the variety of watermelon.
+Another thing you can try is to examine the texture of the skin.
+It may start to feel rough as the fruit ripens.
+And you should not be able to easily dent the skin with your fingernail.

-- FIELD SPOT: Watermelons grown in the field will have a pale spot on the underside.
+- FIELD SPOT / GROUND SPOT: This method is one of the most popular ways for gaging ripeness.
+Watermelons grown in the field will have a pale spot on the underside.
 This area was shaded from sunlight and never produced pigment in response.
-On a young, immature watermelon, that field spot will be bright white.
+On a young, immature watermelon, that field spot will be light green or bright white.
 But as the fruit ripens, the spot darkens a little into a creamy yellow color.
 So look for darker spots to find riper, sweeter watermelons.
-But what if there is no field spot???
-That doesn't mean the watermelon isn't ripe.
-Rather, that indicates that the fruit received sunlight from all angles.
-The watermelon in my video is a perfect example of that!
-See if you can figure out why...

 Do watermelons slip off of the vine?

 That's why you absolutely cannot rely on the stem or attachment point color to determine ripeness.
 Whether the stem is attached or detached makes no difference.
-And if the remaining stem or attachment point appears dry and brown, this merely indicates the watermelon has not been freshly picked.
-It may have been a while since it was attached to the plant.
-Perhaps it has been in storage for days, but that won't tell you anything about ripeness.
+And if the remaining stem or attachment point appears dry and brown, this merely indicates that the vine had withered due to disease or other stresses.
+Unfortunately, a dried vine doesn't mean that a melon has completely ripened.
+Perhaps the mother plant had died in the field, but that won't tell you anything about the ripeness of its melons.

 Do watermelons ripen off the vine?